Why is it important for Next to trade ethically?

-NEXT sources the products it sells from many countries around the world.
-We recognise the responsibility we have to the workers in our supply chain, and are committed to seeking to ensure our products are made in a clean and safe environment, in accordance with all relevant local and national laws and legislation, and by workers who are treated with respect and paid fairly for the work they do.
+Next sources the products it sells from many countries around the world.
+Safety in the workplace is of paramount importance and we recognise the responsibility we have to the workers in our supply chain.
+We specify the requirements before production can commence, that will provide workers with a safe and healthy environment, in accordance with all relevant local and national laws and legislation.
+We are committed to ensure Next product is made by workers who are treated with respect and paid fairly for the work they do.

 Our ethical trade programme priorities are to:

-- Communicate our ethical standards to our suppliers
+- Communicate and support the achievement of compliance to our ethical standards with suppliers

-- Support our suppliers through a programme based on continuous improvement
+- Support our suppliers to achieve continuous improvement

 - Work in collaboration with others to pursue solutions for some of the more complex and systemic problems we cannot solve alone